top of page

 In those mythical mountains, fancy palaces are made of jade and gold, all animals and plants are pure as white clouds, and some powerful immortals live there.

-Therefore, Emperor Qin Shi Huang and Emperor Wudi of Han, two of the greatest monarchs in Chinese history, had been to Penglai to search for immortals.
+Therefore, Emperor Qin Shi Huang and Emperor Wu of Han, two of the greatest monarchs in Chinese history, went to Penglai to search for immortals.

 Penglai Island Painted by Artist Qiu Ying (about 1497 — 1552)